Dre Campbell Farm

 5. Trap Crop

 For that reason, plant it at the corners of your garden to help keep squash borers away [2].
-The blue hubbard also repels squash bugs.
+The blue Hubbard is also used as a trap crop for squash bugs.

 6. Remove by Hand

-Picking off the squash vine borer larvae may be an unpleasant task, but it is an effective way to control vine borers organically.
+Removing squash vine borer larvae by hand may be unpleasant, but it is an effective way to control vine borers organically.

 You should also check thoroughly for eggs and remove them.
 They are tiny but orange-brown in color, and you will spot them at the bases of target plants.